 Since Mayank is now not only a cardiologist who specializes in echocardiography at UI Health but also an Assistant Professor of Clinical Medicine at UIC, he’s now the one doing the interviewing.
 On both sides of the table, Mayank has noticed that it’s easy to think of the interview as just one more hurdle across a prescribed path.
 Many times, unfortunately, it’s obvious that applicants walked into their fellowship interviews completely unprepared.

-Preparation is critical in the residency and fellowship application process because so much hangs on every interview.
+Preparation is critical in the residency and fellowship application process because so much hangs on residency and fellowship interviews.
 After the candidates leave, schools rank them in order of who they’d most like to accept.
 At the same time, applicants rank the schools in order of preference.
 Applicants submit their rankings, and then they have to wait until “Match Day,” when they receive a letter stating where they’ve been placed—it’s always the school they most wanted that also wanted them the most.

 “It’s like dating,” says Mayank.
 You have to say “I love you” before you’re sure the schools you’ve chosen will say it back.
 As Jerry Seinfeld says, “That’s a pretty big matzo ball!”

 Since the on-site residency and fellowship interviews are such a crucial part of making sure their top schools choose them, you would think interviewees would breeze into the room with hours of prep behind them, ready to ace each interview.
 But Mayank says that for med students, the reality is, “we’re really not good at this.”
 How can would-be residents or fellows change the way they prepare?